emdarcher/LongShot_code-redo/README.md

 An IDE normally consists of a source code editor, build automation tools and a debugger.

 in netbeans ide, use the Team>git area to connect ot github from netbeans

+We will be using the practiceRobotCode netBeans project in netBeans IDE to develop the code please edit it and make changes in your separate branches before merging

+this will have code for the robot and the needed files with it.